Sec-ant/zxing-wasm/README.md

 ### `zxing-wasm` or `zxing-wasm/full`

 These two subpaths provide functions to read and write barcodes.
-The wasm binary size is ~1.31 MB.
+The wasm binary size is ~1.32 MiB.

 ```ts
 import { readBarcodes, writeBarcode } from "zxing-wasm";